-- 3.60 The systems needed for different plant states should be functionally isolated from one another in such a way that a malfunction or failure in a system in a given plant state does not propagate affecting another system required in the following plant state.
-However, practical limitations of the reactor design may in certain situations necessitate exemptions to such functional isolation, although each case should be justified. - 3.61 The systems intended for mitigating severe accidents should be functionally and physically separated from the systems intended for other plant states to the extent practicable.
-However, safety features for design extension conditions with core melting may, for good reasons, also be used for preventing severe core damage if it can be demonstrated that such use will not undermine the ability of these safety features to perform their primary function if conditions do evolve into a severe accident.
+3.603.62 The systems needed for different plant states should be functionally isolated from one another in such a way that a malfunction or failure in a system in a given plant state does not affect another system needed in a different plant state.
+However, practical limitations of the reactor design may in certain situations necessitate exemptions to such functional isolation, although each case should be justified.

+3.613.63 The systems intended for mitigating design extension conditions with core melting should be functionally and physically separated from the systems intended for other plant states to the extent practicable.
+However, safety features for design extension conditions with core melting may, for good reasons, also be used for preventing severe core damage, if it can be demonstrated that such use will not undermine the ability of these safety features to perform their primary function if conditions do evolve into a design extension condition with core melting.
 As an example, a power supply intended for design extension conditions with core melting could be used, if necessary, to power equipment for design extension conditions without significant fuel degradation.